Kitware/CMake/Help/manual/cmake-presets.7.rst

   An optional string that specifies the package resolve mode.
 This is allowed in preset files specifying version ``4`` or above.

-  This field overwrites the ``--resolve-package-references`` command line parameter.
+  Package references are used to define dependencies to packages from external package managers.
+Currently only NuGet in combination with the Visual Studio generator is supported.
 If there are no targets that define package references, this option does nothing.
 Valid values are:

   ``on``